 You can handle your own Social Security appeal with free help from Social Security, or you can choose a lawyer, a friend or someone else to help you.
 Someone you appoint to help you is called your "representative".
-You cannot choose someone who has been suspended or disqualified from representing others before the Social Security Administration or who may not, by law, act as a representative.
 They will work with your representative, just as they would work with you.

 If you want to appoint someone as your representative, you or your representative must first complete form SSA-1696 (Appointment of Representative) or send a written letter naming your representative.
 If your representative is not an attorney, he or she must sign the letter or SSA-1696 or state in writing that he or she accepts the appointment, before you send it to SSA.